 Under FP1.3(c), a drainage system for the disposal of surface water must avoid water damaging a building.
 Such damage could be caused by a building's subsidence.

 Roofs and walls to prevent water penetration

-Roofs and walls (including openings around windows and doors) must prevent water penetration which could cause dangerous conditions, loss of amenity or dampness and deterioration of building elements.
+Roofs and walls (including windows, doors and other openings in the walls) must prevent water penetration which could cause dangerous conditions, loss of amenity or dampness and deterioration of building elements.